-Core modules - Foundations 1 and 2:
+Core modules -Foundations 1 and 2 (30 credits each):

 A series of lectures, dealing with a range of major themes and issues from antiquity to the present day across the globe, runs in two parts in semesters 1 and 2.
 It is supported by discussion classes of about 15 students which help you to build up your confidence in looking, thinking, discussing and writing about Art History.
+Subjects change according to the tutors involved in the modules, but recent lecture blocks have included.